 Graduates are eligible to take the National Council Licensure Examination for registered nurse practice (NCLEX-RN).

 The baccalaureate nursing program has Full Approval of the South Carolina Board of Nursing.
 Information regarding the program is provided to the Board of Nursing.
 The phone number is 803-896-4550.
-The program is nationally accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The program is nationally accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), formerly NLNAC.

 1. The applicant has been convicted, pled guilty, or pled nolo contendere for violation of any federal, state, or local law or have charges pending (other than minor traffic violations).